-- While the trajectory for equities in the near term remains cloudy due to coronavirus uncertainty, we believe that equities will be higher over the next 12 months.
-Longer term, equities will be supported by the rebound in 2H20 and 2021 economic growth and fiscal and monetary stimulus.
-We have a year-end S&P 500 price target of 3,459. - We remain biased to select cyclical sectors as they should benefit from improving economic growth, and rising earnings growth.
-We continue to favor Technology, -20% Communication Services, Health Care and Consumer Discretionary. - Short-term pullbacks are likely given stretched valuations, seasonality, and the upcoming elections.
-We would suggest using pullbacks to accumulate our favorite sectors. - From a market cap perspective, we favor large-cap relative to small-cap as large cap has more resilient earnings growth relative to small cap, is less leveraged in aggregate, has stronger dividends and has greater exposure to the Tech sector. - We remain constructive longer term on global equities, especially EM, due to the expected second half rebound in global economic growth, but prefer the US over other developed markets due to favorable sector exposure and more resilient economic growth.
+- While the near-term trajectory for the market remains cloudy due to COVID uncertainty, we believe that equities will be higher over the next 12 months.
+Longer term, equities will be supported by a continued rebound in 4Q20 and 2021 economic growth and further fiscal and monetary stimulus.
+We have a year-end 2020 S&P 500 price target of 3,459. - We remain biased to select cyclical sectors as they should benefit from improving economic growth and stronger earnings growth.
+We continue to favor Technology, Communication Services, Health Care and Consumer Discretionary, as these sectors can benefit from additional fiscal stimulus, online shopping, the work-from-home trend and rising consumer confidence. - From a market cap perspective, we favor large-cap US equities relative to small-cap US equities as large cap has more resilient earnings relative to small cap, is less leveraged in aggregate, has stronger dividends and has greater exposure to the Tech sector. - We remain constructive longer term on global equities, especially EM, due to the expected second half rebound in global economic growth, but prefer the US over other developed markets due to favorable sector exposure and more resilient economic growth.

-Fixed Income | Treasurys Range Bound; Credit Sectors Rally
+Fixed Income | Treasurys Remain Range Bound